AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

-5. A return statement that applies to a traversal function that has an anonymous access-to-constant (respectively, access-to-variable) result type, shall return either the literal null or an access object denoted by a direct or indirect observer (respectively, borrower) of the traversed parameter.
+5. A return statement that applies to a traversal function that has an anonymous access-to-constant (respectively, access-to-variable) result type, shall return either the literal null or a markable expression whose root object is a direct or indirect observer (respectively, borrower) of the traversed parameter.
    [Redundant: Roughly speaking, a traversal function always yields either null or a result which is reachable from the traversed parameter.]

-6. If a prefix of a name is of an owning type, then the prefix shall denote neither a non-traversal function call, an aggregate, an allocator, nor any other expression whose associated object is (or, as in the case of a conditional expression, might be) the same as that of such a forbidden expression (e.g., a qualified expression or type conversion whose operand would be forbidden as a prefix by this rule).
+6. If a name whose type has subcomponents of a named access-to-variable type is a non-traversal function call or an allocator, it shall only occur in an acceptable context, namely:

+   - As the initial expression of an object declaration which does not occur in a declare expression,

+   - As the source of an assignment,

+   - As the return value of a return statement,

+   - As the expression of a type conversion or qualified expression itself occurring in an acceptable context,

+   - As an aggregate itself occurring in an acceptable context, or

+   - Anywhere inside a contract or an assertion.
+     [While legal, such an expression inside a contract or assertion will leak memory.
+A verification rule below forbids leaking memory, leading to a violation on such uses.
+The intent is to allow the use of allocators and allocating functions inside contracts and assertions, but make sure that users are aware of the possible memory leaks if such contracts and assertions are executed at runtime.]

-7. For an assignment statement where the target is a stand-alone object of an anonymous access-to-object type:
+7. For an assignment statement where the target is a stand-alone object of an anonymous access-to-object type, the source shall be a markable expression whose root object is the target object itself.
+In addition:

-   - If the type of the target is an anonymous access-to-variable type (an owning access type), and the target was declared as a local variable in the body of a borrowing traversal function, whose initialization expression was either directly or indirectly a name denoting a part of the traversed parameter for the traversal function, then the source shall be an owning access object [redundant: denoted by a name that is not in the Moved state, and] whose root object is the target object itself;
+   - If the type of the target is an anonymous access-to-constant type or if the target is a local object of a borrowing traversal function whose initialization is an observing operation, the known extracted path of the source shall be observable for the target object;

-   - If the type of the target is an anonymous access-to-variable type (an owning access type), and the previous case does not apply, the source shall be an owning access object denoted by a name that is in the Unrestricted state, and whose root object is the target object itself;
+   - If the type of the target is an anonymous access-to-variable type, which does not fall in the case above, then the target object shall be unrestricted.

-   - If the type of the target is an anonymous access-to-constant type (an observing access type), the source shall be an owning access object denoted by a name that is not in the Moved state, and whose root object is not in the Moved state and is not declared at a statically deeper accessibility level than that of the target object.

-8. At the point of a dereference of an object, the object shall not be in the Moved or Borrowed state.

-9. At the point of a read of an object, or of passing an object as an actual parameter of mode **in** or **in out**, or of a call where the object is a global input of the callee, neither the object nor any of its reachable elements shall be in the Moved or Borrowed state.
+8. At the point of a read of an object, or of passing an object as an actual parameter of mode **in** or **in out**, or of a call where the object is a global input of the callee, if the object is a markable expression, then its known extracted path shall be observable.

-   At the point of a return statement, or at any other point where a call completes normally (e.g., the end of a procedure body), no inputs or outputs of the callee being returned from shall be in the Moved state.
-In the case of an input of the callee which is not also an output, this rule may be enforced at the point of the move operation (because there is no way for the moved input to transition out of the Moved state), even in the case of a subprogram which never returns.
+9. At the point of a return statement, or at any other point where a call completes normally (e.g., the end of a procedure body), there shall be no paths marked as Moved with any inputs or outputs of the callee being returned from as a root.
+In the case of an input of the callee which is not also an output, this rule may be enforced at the point of the move operation (because there is no way for the Moved marker to be removed from the input), even in the case of a subprogram which never returns.

-   Similarly, at the end of the elaboration of both the declaration and of the body of a package, no reachable element of an object denoted by the name of an initialization_item of the package's Initializes aspect or by an input occuring in the input_list of such an initialization_item shall be in the Moved state.
+   Similarly, at the end of the elaboration of both the declaration and of the body of a package, there shall be no paths marked as Moved whose root is denoted by the name of an initialization_item of the package's Initializes aspect or by an input occuring in the input_list of such an initialization_item.

-   The source of a move operation shall not be a part of a library-level constant without variable inputs.
+   At the end of the scope of an object of an anonymous access-to-variable type, or at any other point where the scope of an object of an anonymous access-to-variable type is exited normally, there shall be no paths marked as Moved with the object as a root.

-10. If the state of a name that denotes an object is Observed, the name shall not be moved, borrowed, or assigned.
+10. For a borrowing operation, the borrowed path shall be unrestricted.

-11. If the state of a name that denotes an object is Borrowed, the name shall not be moved, borrowed, observed, or assigned.

-12. At the point of a call, any name that denotes an object that is a global output of the callee (i.e., an output other than a parameter of the callee or a function result) shall not be in the Observed or Borrowed state.
-Similarly, any name that denotes an object that is a global input of the callee shall not be in the Moved or Borrowed state.
+11. At the point of a call, no paths with any global output of the callee (i.e., an output other than a parameter of the callee or a function result) as a root shall be marked as Borrowed or Observed, and all such paths which are marked as Moved shall contain dereferences.

-13. The prefix of an Old or Loop_Entry attribute reference shall not be of an owning or observing type unless the prefix is a function_call and the called function is not a traversal function.
+12. The prefix of an Old or Loop_Entry attribute reference shall not be of an anonymous access-to-object type nor of a type with subcomponents of a named access-to-variable type unless the prefix is a call to a non-traversal function.

+13. A derived tagged type shall not have a component of a named access-to-variable type.

 14. If the designated type of a named nonderived access type is incomplete